VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Introduction

 Vision-Language Models (VLMs) have achieved remarkable success by enabling multimodal reasoning over text and images, driving applications such as visual question answering, image captioning, document understanding, and autonomous agents~\citep{liu2023llava, bai2025qwen2.5VL, gpt4o}.
 However, incorporating visual inputs also opens new vulnerabilities.
 Visual instruction tuning can weaken the safety alignment of backbone LLMs~\citep{guo2024vllmparadox, niu2024jailbreaking, Visaulattack,ding2024eta}, making VLMs more susceptible to adversarial multimodal prompts that exploit cross-modal cues to bypass guardrails~\citep{pantazopoulos2024learning}.
 While text-only LLM safety has been relatively well studied, comparable efforts for multimodal models remain limited, highlighting the need for new red-teaming approaches to ensure robust deployment.

-Recent studies have exposed vulnerabilities in VLMs through two main attack strategies: typography-based attacks, which render harmful queries as images to bypass text filters~\citep{gong2025figstep, wang2024jailbreak, qraitem2024vision, CSDJcvpr}, and generative attacks, which synthesize adversarial images or inject noise to trigger unsafe responses~\citep{li2024images, ma2024visual, liu2024arondight, wang2024ideator, shayegani2024jailbreak, zhang2025anyattack}.
+Recent studies have exposed vulnerabilities in VLMs through two main attack strategies: typography-based attacks, which render harmful queries as images to bypass text filters~\citep{gong2025figstep, wang2024jailbreak, qraitem2024vision, CSDJcvpr}, and generative attacks, which synthesize adversarial images or inject noise to trigger unsafe responses~\citep{HADES, ma2024visual, liu2024arondight, wang2024ideator, shayegani2024jailbreak, zhang2025anyattack}.
 While effective in specific cases, these approaches face key limitations.
 First, they treat text and images independently and overlook their interaction, leaving many multimodal vulnerabilities unexplored.
 Second, they depend on handcrafted templates, producing narrow and disconnected examples that underestimate the true vulnerability landscape.
 Third, they only work in single-attack settings, making them easily detected and ineffective against frontier models.
 Addressing these gaps requires scalable and cross-modal attacks that can systematically uncover a broader spectrum of vulnerabilities.

 To address these gaps, we propose \textbf{VERA-V}, a probabilistic red-teaming framework that casts adversarial prompt generation as variational inference over \emph{paired} text-image inputs.
-Built on VERA~\citep{lochab2025vera} for LLM jailbreaks, VERA-V extends the idea to the multimodal setting by learning a \emph{joint} posterior that captures the complex interactions between text and images.
-Unlike existing methods that rely on fixed templates or single-modality attacks, VERA-V generates coupled text-image prompt pairs that express the same harmful intent.
+VERA-V learns a \emph{joint} posterior that captures the complex interactions between text and images, which is essential for effective cross-modal jailbreaking.
+Unlike existing methods that rely on fixed templates or single-modality attacks, VERA-V generates coupled text-image prompt pairs that coordinate explicit (textual) and implicit (visual) adversarial signals.
 Text prompts will be rendered typographically to bypass text filters, while image prompts will be synthesized with a diffusion model to embed implicit adversarial cues.
-In addition, unrelated images are added as distractors to fragment model attention.
-These explicit and implicit signals reinforce one another to produce stealthy, effective attacks.
-Our formulation naturally supports refinement-based multi-round attacks, since model feedback can be incorporated through posterior refinement.
-The posterior is parameterized by a lightweight attacker that, once trained, can efficiently sample diverse jailbreaks and reveal the underlying distributional structure of multimodal vulnerabilities.
+Jointly optimizing these signals yields stealthy, high-success attacks.
+The learned posterior enables efficient sampling of diverse jailbreaks and reveals the underlying distributional structure of multimodal vulnerabilities.
 Our main contributions are: \begin{itemize}

 \item We introduce VERA-V, a red-teaming framework that casts multimodal jailbreak generation as variational inference over paired text-image prompts.
 VERA-V learns a joint posterior that captures cross-modal correlations and refines it through target VLM feedback, enabling multi-round, cross-modality, and distributional vulnerability exploration.